 ‘We kissed.
 Emma and I kissed, deeply, in that place of hers.
 We kissed and it was not innocent, it shocked me.’

 She was dumbfounded.
 She was more dumbfounded that he’d told her, that could always have remained Emma’s and his little secret.
 ‘She’s … married.’

 ‘I know that, you don’t need to explain any of that.
 She tried some plays, I held her, I suddenly went deeply into a kiss with her.’

-She eventually said, ‘And you say you’re not seeing her again.’
+‘And you say you’re not seeing her again?’

 ‘I’m going to do everything to stay away from her but I can’t control what she does.’

 ‘As a man – who wouldn’t want her?
-In terms of our situation, you and me – not at all, it’s a complication no one needs.’
+In our situation – you and me – how?
+I can’t see it.’

 ‘Thank you.
 Now, I know you’ll be honest – tell me one more time so I’m clear in my head – did you actually make love, have you ever done that with her, do you intend to?’